hardevsanghera/ntnx-v4api-cats/README.md

 - Output files land in the `scratch\\` folder under the repo root:
     - `scratch\\vm_categories.csv`
     - `scratch\\cat_map.xlsx` (if ImportExcel is available)

+Backward compatibility:
+- Older invocations using `-SplitCategories` or `-NoSplitCategories` still work, but are deprecated.
+Prefer `-Layout split` or `-Layout flat`.

 ### ImportExcel module (for Excel output)
 If you want the Excel workbook and don't have ImportExcel yet, install it once: